PranayReddy35/MyFirstGitHubRepository/README.md

 # MyFirstGitHubRepository
-This is just for Practice
+This is just for Practice.